snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 As of now created a dashboard for the web app which is the platform to navigate to rider and driver pages and all other functionalities through which information can be broadcasted between the rider and driver pages

+Looking forward to make the Menu to be fully functional.